amadeus/Engine.js/README.md

 ### `App.start`

 This method starts the engine.
 There should rarely be any reason to modify this method.
-Both `.setup` and `.start` get executed at the of App.js.
+Both `.setup` and `.start` get executed at the end of App.js.

 ## js/Engine.js